Meteor-Community-Packages/meteor-autoform/README.md

 {{> afQuickField name="favoriteColor"}}
 ```

-`autoform.options` can be a function, but it is not recalculated reactively.
+`autoform.options` can be an array or a function that returns an array.

 #### Use a helper